 - Provide briefings on emerging sustainability issues in the region that may impact supply, certification, corporate reputation, and other areas important to the seafood industry.

 Action recommendations for the supply chain:

 - Advocate for the development of annual stock assessments that incorporate improved catch data and consider the effects of environmental variability on the population.
 Stock assessment results should be peer reviewed and publically reported.

-- Request relevant government authorities to develop/support current ongoing efforts to develop long-term management plans with explicit harvest strategies and reference points that take into account the key role of the key target species in the ecosystem.
+- Request relevant government authorities to develop/support current ongoing efforts to develop long-term management plans for the different stocks with explicit harvest strategies and reference points that take into account the role of the key target species in the ecosystem.